Institution

 Our compensation framework aims to foster a high-performing and responsible culture, where our employees think and act as owners with a strong sense of intergenerational duty, sharing gains and pains alongside our shareholder.
 It balances rewards for short-term performance and long-term value creation.
 It also aligns our staff towards achieving both our financial performance and carbon emissions reduction targets.

-Our base salaries are benchmarked globally.
+Our base salaries are benchmarked to relevant market references.
 Short-term bonuses are driven by financial and non-financial targets.
 Medium and long-term incentives, which form a major proportion of our annual total compensation, are driven by our portfolio returns.

 Returns above our overall risk-adjusted cost of capital determine our Wealth Added (WA) incentive pool, while negative portfolio returns determine our clawback pool.